jb-123-ctrl/Financial-KPIs-Dashboard/README.md

 - Sales
 - COGS (Cost of Goods Sold)
 - Profit
+- Date
+- Month
-- Date, Month, Year
+- Year

+This dataset is commonly used for **financial analytics and business intelligence use cases**.

 ---

-## 🧮 Key Calculated Fields
+## 🧮 Calculated Fields
-The following calculated fields were created in Tableau:
+To support KPI analysis, the following calculated fields were created in Tableau:

 ### 🔹 Net Sales
 ```text